 Yes.
 On April 4, 1977, a Southern Airways DC-9 crashed in New Hope, Georgia.
 Both engines of the plane ingested hail and lost thrust.
 The plane crashed onto the road and burst into flames.
-Two of the four crew members and 60 of the 81 passengers were killed; eight others on the ground were also killed.
+Two of the four crew members and 60 of the 81 passengers were killed; eight others were killed on the ground.

 In recent years, there have been numerous incidents of commercial airliners being forced to land after encountering hail during flight and causing severe damage to the aircraft, including crushing the nose cone and damaging the cockpit windscreen to such an extent that pilots could no longer see through the screen.

-Does it need to be cold at the surface for hail to form?
+Does it need to be cold on the ground for hail to form?

-No. As mentioned above, in Trinidad and (lesser so Tobago), surface temperatures need to be very hot to support strong updrafts required for hail development.
-Hence, cold temperatures are not required at the surface for the development of hail.
+No. In Trinidad and (lesser so Tobago), surface temperatures need to be very hot to support the strong updrafts required for hail development.
+Hence, cold temperatures are not required at the surface to develop hail.